Quneitra Governorate

-During the Syrian Civil War, most of the portions of the governorate that are not held by Israel were taken by various opposition and Jihadist forces.
+During the Syrian civil war, most of the portions of the governorate that are not held by Israel were taken by various opposition and jihadist forces.
 In the summer of 2018, the rebel-held areas in the governorate were retaken by the Syrian government.

 Following the 2024 Syrian opposition offensives, the resurgent Southern Front declared full control over the governorate (excluding Israeli-controlled areas).
 Later, Israel advanced its troops into the buffer zone amid reports of artillery strikes on local villages.

 History

 The area surrounding Quneitra has been inhabited for millennia.
-Palaeolithic hunter-gatherers are thought to have lived there, as evidenced by the discovery of Levallois and Mousterian flint tools in the vicinity.
+Paleolithic hunter-gatherers are thought to have lived there, as evidenced by the discovery of Levallois and Mousterian flint tools in the vicinity.
 A settlement was established at least as early as the late Hellenistic period, and continued through the Roman and Byzantine times; it was known by the name "Sarisai".
 The settlement served as a stop on the road from Damascus to western Palestine.
 Saint Paul is said to have passed through the settlement on his way from Jerusalem to Damascus.
 The site of the Conversion of Paul was traditionally identified with the small village of Kokab, north-east of Quneitra, on the road to Damascus.

 Transhumance shaped settlement in the Golan for centuries because of the region's harsh winters.
 The winters "forced tribespeople until the 19th century to live in hundreds of rudimentary 'winter villages' in their tribal territory.
 Starting in the second part of the 19th century, the villages became "fixed and formed the nucleus of fully sedentary life in the 20th century Golan."

 The governorate was established in 1964 by the merger of Quneitra District, which belonged to Rif Dimashq Governorate and Fiq District which belonged to Daraa Governorate.
 The reason for the establishment of this new governorate was the necessity to govern the Golan Heights as a single administrative unit due to its strategic and military importance along the borders with the newly established State of Israel.